roblevintennis/shim/README.md

 You'll see that the test suite include [jquery][jquery].
 However, shim.js does not and uses pure JavaScript so you don't need to include jquery if you don't want to.

 ### TODO
+1. Find elements by class.
-1. Tables/Forms not implemented (however, form elements are!).
+2. Tables/Forms not implemented (however, form elements are!).

-2. Pretty UI
+3. Pretty UI

-3. Tie in with some other test frameworks other than just jasmine.
+4. Tie in with some other test frameworks other than just jasmine.
 Maybe qunit?
 Will be selected and hopefully get some help with this sort of thing.

 ## F.A.Q.